LeProta/NZXTKrakenPumpPlugin/README.md

 ### General

-- Channels grouped per hardware (Kraken, motherboard) with a collapsible curve per channel — click anywhere on a row to expand, **double-click a name to rename it**.
+- Channels grouped per hardware (Kraken, motherboard) with a collapsible panel per channel — click anywhere on a row to expand.
 - Live RPM and duty (%) for every channel, including the pump.
-- Software curve loop at 1 Hz — writes only when the computed duty changes; motherboard channels are **returned to BIOS control** on exit or when set to Auto.
-- Handles the Elite V2 firmware quirk where the pump occasionally resets itself to 0 %: the reported duty is checked every second and the command is re-sent on mismatch.
 - °C / °F follows the OpenRGB locale setting.
 - Settings stored in `%APPDATA%\OpenRGB\NZXTKrakenPump`.